0xsats/STRAX_Grafana/README.md

      Use `screen -r <session_id>`. <session_id>=1234 for Geth client terminal obtained from `screen -ls`.

      Details and Guides for using GNU Screen here: [How To Setup & Use Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/).

+### SYSTEMD:
+Using systemd for a Validator Node
+You can run your validator as a systemd process so that it will automatically restart on server reboots or crashes (and helps to avoid getting slashed!).

+Before following this guide you should have already set up your validator by following the How to validate article.

+First create a new unit file called polkadot-validator.service in /etc/systemd/system/.

+touch /etc/systemd/system/polkadot-validator.service

+In this unit file you will write the commands that you want to run on server boot / restart.

+[Unit]
+Description=Polkadot Validator

+[Service]
+ExecStart=PATH_TO_POLKADOT_BIN --validator --name SHOW_ON_TELEMETRY
+Restart=always
+RestartSec=120

+[Install]
+WantedBy=multi-user.target

+DANGER
+It is recommended to delay the restart of a node with RestartSec in the case of node crashes.
+It's possible that when a node crashes, consensus votes in GRANDPA aren't persisted to disk.
+In this case, there is potential to equivocate when immediately restarting.
+What can happen is the node will not recognize votes that didn't make it to disk, and will then cast conflicting votes.
+Delaying the restart will allow the network to progress past potentially conflicting votes, at which point other nodes will not accept them.

+To enable this to autostart on bootup run:

+systemctl enable polkadot-validator.service

+Start it manually with:

+systemctl start polkadot-validator.service

+You can check that it's working with:

+systemctl status polkadot-validator.service

+You can tail the logs with journalctl like so:

+journalctl -f -u polkadot-validator

 ### Uncomplicated Firewall (UFW)
 For ease of managment of your firewall settings.